Subodhrana390/beatsync/README.md

 ## How It Works

+1. **Choose Connection Method**: Use same Wi-Fi network OR same mobile hotspot
-1. **Open the App**: Open the app on multiple devices (phones/tablets/computers)
+2. **Open the App**: Open the app on multiple devices (phones/tablets/computers)
-2. **Select Audio Output** (Optional): Use the Audio Output selector to choose your preferred audio device (Bluetooth speaker, built-in speakers, headphones, etc.)
+3. **Configure Audio Output**: Use system settings to select your preferred audio device (speakers, headphones, etc.)
-3. **Connect Bluetooth** (Optional): If you want to use Bluetooth speakers, connect them via system settings first, then select them in the Audio Output section
 4. **Search Music**: Use the YouTube Player to search for music
 5. **Start Sync**: Click "Start Sync" to begin synchronized playback
-6. **Control Playback**: All devices will play in perfect sync through their selected audio output devices
+6. **Control Playback**: All devices will play in perfect sync through their configured audio outputs

-**Note**: Bluetooth connection is completely optional.
-The app works with any audio output device!
+**Note**: Audio output is configured through your device's system settings.
+The app works with any connected audio device!

+### Connection Methods

+BeatSync supports two connection methods for device synchronization:

+#### 🏠 Wi-Fi Network
+- All devices connect to the same home/office Wi-Fi network
+- Most stable and reliable connection
+- Best for large groups and extended use
+- Server IP typically starts with 192.168.x.x or 10.x.x.x

+#### 📶 Mobile Hotspot
+- One mobile device creates a hotspot that others connect to
+- Perfect for outdoor use or when Wi-Fi isn't available
+- Supports 5-10 connected devices (depending on phone model)
+- Server IP typically starts with 192.168.43.x or 172.20.10.x

+**Both methods provide identical synchronization quality!**

-### Audio Output Routing
+### Audio Output Configuration

-The app includes an Audio Output Selector that allows you to choose any audio output device:
+The app works with your system's audio output configuration:

-- **Chrome/Edge**: Supports `setSinkId()` API for routing audio to specific output devices (Bluetooth speakers, headphones, built-in speakers, etc.)
+- **Desktop Browsers**: The Audio Output Selector allows programmatic routing to specific devices (speakers, headphones, etc.)
-- **YouTube Iframe**: Direct audio routing to YouTube iframes is limited by CORS, but the system default audio output will be used
-- **Fallback**: If browser doesn't support audio routing, users should select their preferred audio output device in their system settings
+- **Mobile Devices**: Audio output is controlled through system settings due to browser security restrictions
+- **System Integration**: All audio devices connected to your system are supported
-- **No Bluetooth Required**: The app works perfectly with built-in speakers, wired headphones, or any other audio output device
+- **No Special Setup**: Works with built-in speakers, external speakers, headphones, or any audio output device

 ## Architecture